seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 gap no checklist could have caught, because no rule had ever named the computation.
 57. **No published row is a fade of a coin's own range** (§3).
-A coin whose own row reads range carries no directional publication at all — not through the ratio, not through a boundary, not through a catalyst — and what it may carry instead is a `СОЗРЕВАЕТ` item naming the price at which it would become a trade — a price §4's anchor test finds, or none.
+A coin whose own row reads range carries no directional publication at all — not through the ratio, not through a boundary, not through a catalyst — and what it may carry instead is a `СОЗРЕВАЕТ` item where a dated event names its side, at a price at which its own regime admits that side and §4's anchor test passes, or nothing. **Corrected in place at `2026-09-28-a`.**
 58. **Every outside-list candidate takes its side from its OWN DAY in `x`** (§3B) — its position inside the 24-hour range and the sign of its day against the list median — and carries one clause naming what the project is.
 No structural row exists for it, so no